-Ms Anstee has 29 years experience as a practicing lawyer with extensive knowledge of court practice and procedure having worked in both the public and private sectors.
-She has significant experience in workplace and discrimination matters and public sector health inquiries and investigations.
-Ms Anstee has previously served as a member of the Brisbane City Councillor Conduct Review Panel, the Local Government Regional Conduct Review Panels and the Mental Health Review Tribunal.
-She has significant experience as an advisor to boards, executive committees, Local Government, and to the Medical & Behavioural Sciences Human Research and Ethics Committees of Macquarie University.
-Ms Anstee holds a Bachelor of Education a Bachelor of Laws, a Graduate Diploma in Health and Medical Law and a Graduate Diploma of Legal Practice.
+Ms Anstee has over 25 years’ experience as a practicing lawyer with extensive knowledge of Court practice and procedure, having worked in both the public and private sectors.
+She has previously served as a member of the Brisbane City Councillor Conduct Review Panel, the Local Government Regional Conduct Review Panels and Mental Health Review Tribunal.

 Ms Tarrago is a Wangkamadla woman from central-west Queensland and is a barrister-at-law in private practice, as a member of North Quarter Lane Chambers, who has a general practice with a focus on regulatory and administrative law.
 Prior to being called to establishing private practice in 2019, Ms Tarrago worked across State and Federal government for 17 years in various legal roles including as a Federal Prosecutor, Senior Legal Officer for the Office of the Health Ombudsman and most recently as Counsel Assisting the Coroner.
 Ms Tarrago is actively involved in a number of legal policy committees relating to issues affecting Aboriginal and Torres Strait Islander people, including the Law Council of Australia, Bush Heritage Australia and the Indigenous Lawyers Association of Queensland.

 Jane Bishop - casual member